- Very accurate calibration and measurement over the entire field of view

 specific pre-defined measurement program.
 Based on the image, the

-software searches for all the projects that best fit it, and returns a
+software searches for all the objects that best fit it, and returns a

 list of results.